Bosch-0/Project-Muggle/README.md

 Version 2.0 focuses on adding extra features to the basic create wallet flow.
 Examples include HWW integration and descriptor imports.

 ## Redesign GUI CoinControl
 [Some great discussions](https://github.com/BitcoinDesign/Guide/issues/22) and work happening over at the Bitcoin Design community on improving CoinControl UX.
 Will be implementing these insights from here into the GUI's currently coin control UI.

 ## Design GUI internal HWI UI
 This will likely occur in parallel to v2.0 of the create wallet designs which integrates HWW UI when creating a wallet.
 This will include things like signing tx's within the GUI using a hardware wallet.

 ## Design GUI multisig UI
 Once the GUI has a basic HWW create wallet flow UI implemented, multisig UI is the next priority.
+Multisig in Bitcoin Core is quite different from other wallets (due to no BIP39 implementation) so this will need to be designed from the ground up.

+## GUI pull request (PR) testing
+A major bottleneck with pushing through new features to Bitcoin Core is the limited amount of PR testers / reviewers.
+This is doubly so for the GUI which is currently manually tested by contributors.
+I will be aiming to be an active GUI PR tester.
+More specifically I will be giving design insight and be looking for bugs with new development additions.
+Being an active PR tester will also assist with intergrating designs I contribute.
+Additionally, I'll be aiming to get designers and non-designers testing PRs through user friendly guides (see documentation section below) and offer help to those interested.

 ## Redesign and develop bitcoincore.org